Dr Kathryn Fletcher

 Dr Kathryn Fletcher is a clinical psychologist with over 14 years of experience in academic research.
 She holds a Masters Degree in Clinical Psychology and completed her PhD at the School of Psychiatry, University of New South Wales, whilst working at the Black Dog Institute.

-Dr Fletcher is currently working as postgraduate research fellow for a $1.1 million NHMRC project grant (led by Professor Greg Murray), developing and testing an innovative online intervention for bipolar disorder.
-She holds a Centre for Mental Health Fellowship, supporting the development of an independant research program over the next three years.
-Dr Fletcher is also a practicing clinical psychologist and a member of the Canada-based CREST.BD - an international research network studying psychosocial issues in bipolar disorder.
+Dr Fletcher is currently working as postdoctoral research fellow for a $1.1 million NHMRC project grant (led by Professor Greg Murray), developing and testing an innovative online intervention for bipolar disorder.
+She holds a Centre for Mental Health Early Career Fellowship, supporting the development of an independent research program over the next three years.
+Dr Fletcher is also a practicing clinical psychologist and a member of the Canada-based CREST.BD (http://www.crestbd.ca) - an international research network studying psychosocial issues in bipolar disorder.

 Clinical Psychology; Mood Disorders